pacien/upem-c-morphing/doc/project-report.md

 ## Running the program

 The executable binary file resulting from the compilation of the project accepts two arguments: the base and the target images.
 Accepted file formats are ICO, CUR, BMP, PNM, XPM, LBM, PCX, GIF, JPEG, PNG, TGA, TIFF, and XV.
+Both base and target images must have the same dimension.

-The graphical interface of the application let the user define constraint points on the two images, as well as define parameters such as the number of desired frames and visualise the morphing animation.
+The graphical interface of the application lets the user define constraint points on the two images, as well as define parameters such as the number of desired frames and visualise the morphing animation.

+The program has been tested on Debian 9 and is known to run correctly on this platform.

+## Additional features

+The program supports pairs of pictures of variable sizes.

+It also offers the possibility to save morphing animations in GIF format.

+## Bugs

+Incorrect Delaunay triangulations may be generated with large images of 10k² pixels or more, due to possible 64-bits integer overflows during the computation of such triangulations.

-The program has been tested on Debian 9.
-Known bugs in the MLV library may prevent it from running correctly on other Linux distributions and operating systems.
+Known bugs in the MLV library may prevent the graphical user interface from working correctly on Windows and MacOS.

----
+\newpage

 # Implementation details